25+ Fun Coworker Games to Play at Work (2024)

 Divide employees into teams and give each team an identical jigsaw puzzle.
 The team that completes their puzzle first wins.
 This promotes teamwork and problem-solving.

-It’s a classic outdoor game where two teams compete in a test of strength, trying to pull each other over a line.
+This is a classic outdoor game, one you already know probably.
+Two teams compete in a test of strength, trying to pull each other over a line.
 This game can be a great team-building exercise.

 Choose a few popular board games like Monopoly, Scrabble, or Settlers of Catan.
 Organize a tournament where employees compete against each other.
 This is a relaxed way to foster competition and camaraderie.